isc-projects/kea/doc/guide/dhcp4-srv.rst

    server will perform a lease file cleanup (LFC).
 This removes redundant (historical) information from the lease file and effectively reduces the lease file size.
-The cleanup process is described in more detailed fashion later in this section.
+The cleanup process is described in more detail later in this section.
 The default value of the ``lfc-interval`` is ``3600``.
 A value of 0 disables the LFC.